gdha/www.it3.be/projects/upgrade-ux.md

 <img src="{{ site.url }}/images/upgrade-ux.png" width="51" height="48" border="0" align="left" alt="upgrade-ux logo">

-Upgrade-UX is an open source framework developed to assist in patching and/or updating Unix Operating Systems in a consistent and repeatable way.
+Upgrade-UX (or `upgrade-ux`) is an open source framework developed to assist in patching and/or updating Unix Operating Systems in a consistent and repeatable way.
 Especially in the industry it is forbidden just to run `yum update` (on Linux) to update your Linux system, therefore, `upgrade-ux` may proof to be a handy tool to guide you through the patching and/or update process as it follows a track you control (evidence gathering, pre/post executing of scripts, logging, and so on).

 Upgrade-ux is completely written in Korn Shell which is widely available on all UNIX Operating Systems from Linux, HP-UX, Solaris, AIX, and others.
-The nice thing about upgrade-ux is that the each OS follows its own track (via a directory tree structure) so they do not influence each other.
+The nice thing about `upgrade-ux` is that the each Operating System follows its own track (via a directory tree structure) so they do not influence each other.

-Currently, only the HP-UX tree is fully populated and we are starting with the Linux track.
+Currently, HP-UX and Linux (for RHEL based Linux distributions) trees are fully populated.
 People who ever worked with Relax-and-Recover will immediately recognize the internals as it is an exact clone (however, reworked a bit to make it fully Korn Shell aware).

 Upgrade-UX has a wide range of features: